-March 31, 2013 as compared to the same period in 2012 was mainly due to the increase in operating income, offset by a decrease related to the federal research and development credit which was reinstated in early 2013 and a change in the composition of projected income in different jurisdictions.
+The increase in the provision for income taxes in the nine months ended September 30, 2013 as compared to the same period in 2012 was mainly due to the increase in operating income, partially offset by the domestic production activities deduction, the federal research and development credit and a change in the composition of projected income in different jurisdictions.

-While we expect our effective income tax rate to increase slightly during the remaining quarters of 2013, this expectation does not take into consideration the effect of discrete items that may be recorded in the future.
+While we expect our effective income tax rate to increase during the remainder of 2013, this expectation does not take into consideration the effect of one-time discrete items that may be recorded in the future.
 The effective tax rate could be materially different depending on the nature and timing of dispositions of incentive stock options and other employee equity awards.
 Further, our effective tax rate may fluctuate within a fiscal year and from quarter to quarter due to items arising from discrete events, including settlements of tax audits and assessments, the resolution or identification of tax position uncertainties and acquisitions of other companies.

-In determining our net deferred tax assets and valuation allowances, annualized effective tax rates, and cash paid for income taxes, management is required to make judgments and estimates about domestic and foreign profitability, the timing and extent of the utilization of net operating loss carryforwards, applicable tax rates, transfer pricing methodologies and tax planning strategies.
+In determining our net deferred tax assets and valuation allowances, annualized effective tax rates and cash paid for income taxes, management is required to make judgments and estimates about domestic and foreign profitability, the timing and extent of the utilization of net operating loss carryforwards, applicable tax rates, transfer pricing methodologies and tax planning strategies.
 Judgments and estimates related to our projections and assumptions are inherently uncertain; therefore, actual results could differ materially from our projections.